116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 In Illinois, paternity is actually known as "parentage," and it refers to a legal parent-child relationship.
 In general, a woman may be presumed to be a child’s parent if she gives birth to the child, unless she had signed a surrogacy agreement and agreed to give up the child to other parents.
 A woman may also become a child’s parent by legally adopting the child.

-A man may be presumed to be the parent of a child if he meets one of the following requirements:
+A man is presumed to be the parent of a child if he meets one of the following requirements:

 • The presumed parent was legally married to the mother of the child, and the child was born during the couple’s marriage.